-Section 504 of the Rehabilitation Act of 1973

-states that no qualified ha solely by reason of his han from participation in, be o of, or be subjected to disc program or activity that re federal financial assistanc qualified individuals from on their disability.
+Section 504 of the Rehabilitation Act of 1973 states that no qualified handicapped person shall, solely by reason of his handicap, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity that receives or benefits from federal financial assistance.
+This Act protects qualified individuals from discrimination based on their disability.